 Having experienced largely unchanged or decreasing interest rates over the last ten years, this month saw the first increase in interest rates by the Bank of England.
-While the increase is small – from 0.25% to 0.5% – it can still have an impact on businesses in a range of ways.
+While the increase is small – from 0.25% to 0.5% – it can still have an impact on businesses and payroll in a range of ways.

 The decision will be one seen as a positive for individuals and businesses with savings in the bank, although so far, the banks seem to have been a little slow to pass on the increase to these people.
 On the turn side, anyone borrowing money, not on a fixed rate could face an increase, although the small increase in the interest rate shouldn’t cause panic.